michael5511b/Robot-Arm-Kinematics-MATLAB-Function-package/README.md

   Returns the parameter list necessary to achieve a desired homogenous transform and the residual error in that transform.

   linkList – a list of the joint parameters created by createLink

+### newtonEuler
+- **[jointTorques, Jv, JvDot] = newtonEuler(linkList, paramList, paramListDot, paramListDDot, baseDynamics, endEffectorWrench, gravityDirection):**

+  Computes the inverse dynamics of a serial link manipulator and provides the velocity jacobian and its rate of change.

+  linkList – a list of the joint parameters created by createLink

+  paramList – the current joint angles/distances

+  paramListDot – the current joint angle/distance speeds

+  paramListDDot – the current joint angle/distance accelerations

+  baseDynamics – the angular velocity and acceleration of the base frame expressed in the base frame

+  endEffectorWrench – the externally applied force and torque on the last frame expressed in the last frame.

+  gravityDirection – the direction of gravity expressed in the base frame